psychemedia/storytelling-notes/soul_cages.md

 It was the chorus to one of them; and to say the truth, nobody that I know has ever been able to pick any particular meaning out of it; but that, to be sure, is the case with many a song now-a-days.

-At length said he to Jack, " Now, my dear boy, if you folow me, I'll show you my *curosities*!"
+At length said he to Jack, "Now, my dear boy, if you folow me, I'll show you my *curosities*!"
 He opened a little door and led Jack into a large room, where Jack saw a great many odds and ends that Coomara had picked up at one time or another.
 What chiefly took his atention, however, were things like lobster pots ranged on the ground along the wall.

 "Well, Jack, how do you like my *curosities*?" said old Coo.